 Normally, money taken from a 401(k) plan is subject to income taxes.
 That being said, a 401(k) loan is exempt from tax so long as the borrower keeps up a regular payment schedule.
 But the balance owed on a defaulted 401(k) loan is treated as a distribution from the account and becomes taxable.
 The borrower will receive a Form 1099 showing the defaulted loan balance and must declare that amount as income on his tax return.

-If the borrower is younger than 55, the defaulted loan balance is also subject to the 10 percent federal penalty tax on early 401(k) distributions.
-If he is 55 or over and defaults because of job loss, he won’t owe the federal penalty tax on top of income taxes.
+If the borrower is younger than 59 1/2, the defaulted loan balance is also subject to the 10 percent federal penalty tax on early 401(k) distributions.
+If he is 59 1/2 or over and defaults because of job loss, he won’t owe the federal penalty tax on top of income taxes.
 In states that tax retirement plan distributions, the borrower will also owe state income tax on the defaulted loan balance.

 A 401(k) loan default normally won’t have any effect on your credit score.
 Since you borrowed the money from yourself, not from your employer or a third party, employers don’t report 401(k) loan defaults to the credit bureaus.
 That being said, you will likely incur a variety of tax penalties following the default.